DMahamedi/RubiksCubeSolver/README.md

 # RubiksCubeSolver

 This is a program I am developing that automatically solve a Rubiks cube.
 It currently contains all the most important functionality needed to model and change the cube through rotations.
-The plan is to use the base class to implement a variety of Rubiks cube solving techniques, with the first ones being the Thistlewaite algorithm and the more generic beginner algorithms.
+The plan is to use the base class to implement a variety of Rubiks cube solving techniques, with the first algorithms I am implementing being the Thistlewaite algorithm and the more generic beginner algorithms.

 Cube.py contains the important functionalities which the algorithms will use to solve the cubes (namely the rotation function, since the rotations are very complex).
 RegularAlgorithms.py is the class that will try to solve the cube using the generic algorithms which are the most easily-accessible on the internet.